Julie Walter | FamilyYields.com

 If it works, great!
 You’ve found a technique that works for your kids!
 If it doesn’t work this time, try one of the other strategies.

 As we know, one size does not fit all, and no tool will work for everyone.
-With five different techniques, all presented in a detailed but easy to understand and implement way, there’s bound to be multiple ones that function for you and your homeschooler(s).
+With five different techniques, all presented in a detailed but easy to understand and implement right way, there’s going to be multiple ones that function for you and your homeschooler(s).

 I made this Toolkit because it’s something I wish I’d had years ago.